Photo from Unsplash

 Remembering Jesus

-There is something very tender in the thought of the Lord’s Supper as a memorial.
-We all know the value of mementoes in keeping in mind one whose face we cannot see.
-A young man sat one morning in his pastor’s study, and drew a letter from his pocket, saying that he had just heard from his sister away in the English home.
-Opening the letter, he showed his pastor some little pressed flowers and some dried grass-blades.
-The young man’s voice was choked with emotion as he said, “These flowers and grasses are from my mother’s grave in England.”
-The little memorials brought back the whole life of the mother and the son sat there and spoke most affectionately of her love, her fidelity, her beauty of spirit, her sacrifices, then of her death.
-So it is that the memorials of the Last Supper recall to our forgetful hearts the sacred scenes and event of our Lord’s passion, and the love that led Him to such sacrifice.
+There is something deeply touching about the Lord’s Supper as a memorial.
+We all know the power of mementos in keeping alive the memory of someone whose face we can no longer see.
+A young man once sat in his pastor’s study and took out a letter from his pocket, saying he had just heard from his sister back in their home in England.
+He opened the letter and showed the pastor some pressed flowers and dried blades of grass.
+With emotion choking his voice, he said, “These flowers and grasses are from my mother’s grave in England.”
+These small mementos brought back to him the memory of his mother, and he spoke lovingly of her character, her sacrifices, and her death.
+In a similar way, the elements of the Lord’s Supper bring to our hearts the memory of our Lord’s passion and the love that led Him to such a great sacrifice.

-But mere remembering is not enough; the remembering ought to kindle love and keep us faithful.
-A young man was about to go abroad for a long journey.
-Just before he set out his father took his watch from his pocket.
-On the dial were the pictures of both his parents.
-“Take this watch,” said the father, “and carry it with you in all your journeyings.
-Every time you look to see the hour the eyes of your father and mother will look up into yours.
-When you see these home faces, remember that we are thinking of you and praying for you.
-Go to no place where you would not want us to go with you.
-Do nothing you would not want us to witness.”
+But simply remembering isn’t enough; the memory should stir our love and inspire us to remain faithful.
+There’s a story of a young man about to embark on a long journey.
+Just before he left, his father gave him a watch.
+On the dial were the pictures of his parents.
+“Take this watch,” said the father, “and carry it with you on your travels.
+Every time you check the time, you’ll see our faces looking up at you.
+Let this remind you that we are thinking of you and praying for you.
+Don’t go anywhere you wouldn’t want us to go with you, and don’t do anything you wouldn’t want us to see.”

-In the Last Supper Jesus has given us His own picture — His body broken, His blood shed; He wants us to remember Him and be faithful.
-Remembering Jesus should always keep us from doubting and sinning, and inspire us to nobleness and beauty.
+In the Lord’s Supper, Jesus has given us a picture of Himself—His body broken and His blood shed.
+He wants us to remember Him and remain faithful.
+Remembering Jesus should keep us from doubt, protect us from sin, and motivate us to live lives of nobility and beauty.